-- (1) to require such person to dispose of its Notes or beneficial interest therein within 30 days of receipt of notice of MCE Finance's election or such earlier date as may be requested or prescribed by such gaming authority; or - (2) to redeem such Notes, which redemption may be less than 30 days following the notice of redemption if so requested or prescribed by the applicable gaming authority, at a redemption price equal to: - (a) the lesser of - (1) the person's cost, plus accrued and unpaid interest, Additional Amounts and Liquidated Damages, if any, to the earlier of the redemption date or the date of the finding of unsuitability or failure to comply; and - (2) 100% of the principal amount thereof, plus accrued and unpaid interest, Additional Amounts and Liquidated Damages, if any, to the earlier of the redemption date or the date of the finding of unsuitability or failure to comply; or - (b) such other amount as may be required by applicable law or order of the applicable gaming authority. - MCE Finance is not responsible for any costs or expenses any holder of Notes may incur in connection with its application for a license, qualification or a finding of suitability.
-See "Description of Exchange Notes Gaming Redemption."
+- (1) to require such person to dispose of its Notes or beneficial interest therein within 30 days of receipt of notice of MCE Finance's election or such earlier date as may be requested or prescribed by such gaming authority; or - (2) to redeem such Notes, which redemption may be less than 30 days following the notice of redemption if so requested or prescribed by the applicable gaming authority, at a redemption price equal to: - (a) the lesser of: - (1) the person's cost, plus accrued and unpaid interest, Additional Amounts and Liquidated Damages, if any, to the earlier of the redemption date or the date of the finding of unsuitability or failure to comply; and - (2) 100% of the principal amount thereof, plus accrued and unpaid interest, Additional Amounts and Liquidated Damages, if any, to the earlier of the redemption date or the date of the finding of unsuitability or failure to comply; or - (b) such other amount as may be required by applicable law or order of the applicable gaming authority.

+MCE Finance is not responsible for any costs or expenses any holder of Notes may incur in connection with its application for a license, qualification or a finding of suitability.
+See "Description of Exchange Notes - Gaming Redemption."

-Should MCE Finance default on the Notes, or the Guarantees may be adversely affected by the insolvency laws of the jurisdiction of incorporation of the defaulting Issuer or Guaranters.
+Should MCE Finance default on the Notes, or the Guarantors default on their Guarantees, a Note holder's right to receive payments on the Notes or the Guarantees may be adversely affected by the insolvency laws of the jurisdiction of incorporation of the defaulting Issuer or Guarantors.